lionheart/django-template/README.md

     127.0.0.1 local.{{ project_name }}.com

-After you've done that, open your browser, navigate to "http://local.{{ project_name }}.com/", and start developing on your Django project!
+After you've done that, open your browser and navigate to "http://local.{{ project_name }}.com/".